datanav/docs/technical/custompms-businesscentral.rst

 ======================================
-Custom PMS to Businesscentral Dataflow
+CustomPMS to Business Central Dataflow
 ======================================

-Generated: 2024-09-11 07:43:20
+Generated: 2024-09-11 07:53:23

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Custom PMS to Businesscentral.
+This technical document provides a detailed overview of the Sesam Talk data flow from CustomPMS to Business Central.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Custom Customer to Businesscentral Companies
 --------------------------------------------